flaviusb/talks/vm/intro.md

 But ... big wodge of C++.

+...
+A floor wax, a dessert topping - sometimes it is a design pattern, sometimes it is a product category.
+So...?

 So, I wrote a VM.
 Am writing?
 Whatever.
 Some questions: why?
 Who cares?
 What is interesting about it?

 Reasoning in short